futurewei-cloud/ARM-Datacenter.MM/_pages/lks-home.md

 Over the past several years, ARM processors have come to dominate the smartphone industry.
-They offer very competitive performance-per-watt ratio and allow vendors to buy the necessary building blocks and design their own processors based ARMv8 architecture.
+They offer very competitive performance-per-watt ratio and allow vendors to buy the necessary building blocks and design their own processors based on ARMv8 architecture.

 ARM server processors typically have a lot more physical cores than x86 server processors.
 L1, L2 and LLC cache as well as NUMA topology is also significantly different from x86.